A Thief in the Night (film): Legacy

-A pioneer in the genre of Christian film, the film brought rock music and elements of horror to a genre then-dominated by family-friendly evangelicalism.
+A pioneer in the genre of Christian film, Thief brought rock music and elements of horror to a genre then-dominated by family-friendly evangelicalism, using elements from the horror film toolbox to frighten viewers.
+The film has been described by religion scholar Timothy Beal as having "tremendous influence on the emergence of evangelical horror", and aspects of Thief, such as UNITE and the zombie-like characters who have taken the mark, draw parallels to Night of the Living Dead.

 The film was "one of the first films to take on fundamentalist apocalyptic narratives within a fictional motif."Balmer has stated that "It is only a slight exaggeration to say that A Thief in the Night affected the evangelical film industry the way that sound or color affected Hollywood."
 In 2010, film scholar Heather Hendershot wrote, "Today, many teen evangelicals have not seen A Thief in the Night, but virtually every evangelical over thirty I've talked to is familiar with it, and most have seen it...
 I have found that A Thief in the Night is the only evangelical film that viewers cite directly and repeatedly as provoking a conversion experience."
-The film has been described by religion scholar Timothy Beal as having "tremendous influence on the emergence of evangelical horror"; Beal also compares aspects of Thief, such as UNITE and the zombie-like characters who have taken the mark, to Night of the Living Dead.

 It has been described as traumatic for children, who comprised a significant percentage of its original audience, and criticized for using scare tactics to produce religious conversions.
 A prayer to ask Jesus into one's heart depicted in the film serves as a template for viewers.
 According to Hendershot, "Evangelicals who grew up in the 1970s or early 1980s often cite Thief as a source of childhood terror."
 This is partly due to depictions in the film of characters who believe themselves to be saved but are not, and are instead left behind.
 The film has been mentioned in online discourse of Rapture anxiety.
-One filmmaker has commented, "Thanks to this film whole generations of impressionable pre-teen Christian girls now worry every time their mothers take longer than usual to return from shopping"; musician Marilyn Manson has spoken about experiencing fear of having missed the rapture after having seen the movie as a child.
+One filmmaker has commented, "Thanks to this film whole generations of impressionable pre-teen Christian girls now worry every time their mothers take longer than usual to return from shopping".
+Musician Marilyn Manson has spoken about experiencing fear of having missed the rapture after having seen the movie as a child.

 A quarter century later, the authors of the Left Behind franchise have acknowledged their debt to Thief.
 The title Left Behind echoes the refrain of Norman's theme song for A Thief in the Night, "I Wish We'd All Been Ready": "There's no time to change your mind, the Son has come and you've been left behind."